 Despite the eLearning platform’s potentialities in implementing competences among learners, their effective implementation in secondary schools is handicapped by inadequate ICT infrastructure, budget constraints, insufficient teacher training, and inconsistent integration of digital tools that enhance competence development (Kisanjara, 2023).
 The recent studies, such as Mkwizu & Ngaruko (2020) and Mtebe & Raphael (2018), assessed the general potentials and setbacks of e-learning adoption for curriculum implementation, where there is scent information on the impact of eLearning platforms to foster competence development among learners in private secondary schools.
 This study focused on assessing the impact of e-learning platforms on the competence development of students in private secondary schools in Morogoro Municipality.

-1.3 Research Objectives
+1.2Research Objectives

 (i)To assess the impact of E-Learning platforms on students' competency development in private secondary schools in Morogoro municipality.